-This Planning Statement supports an Full planning application by John Gainford for a residential development at Drummore, Drigg Road, Seascale, this is an full planning application is for a dormer bungalow dwelling.
+This Planning Statement supports an outline planning application by John Gainford for a residential development at Drummore, Drigg Road, Seascale, this is an outline planning application is for a dormer bungalow dwelling house in principle with some matters reserved.

 This Planning Statement provides a summary of all relevant information about the proposed development and assesses the proposal in relation to all relevant adopted policy and other policy guidance including emerging policy.